tonyzhang25/tonyzhang25.github.io/_pages/about.md

 ## News

+**9/2021**:  Our latest preprint proposing a new theoretical model for sequential learning in mapping and navigation is out on [arxiv](https://www.biorxiv.org/content/10.1101/2021.09.24.461751v1).

 **9/2021**:  I'll be in Ann Arbor from 9/30 - 10/2 for an invited talk about our recent maze work at the [Annual Meeting of the Pavlovian Society](https://campus.albion.edu/pavlovian/meetings/meeting-schedule-2021/).

 **8/2021**:  Caltech featured our research on the homepage!
 Read the [story](https://www.caltech.edu/about/news/mice-can-learn-much-faster-than-previously-thought) or watch the [interview](https://www.youtube.com/watch?v=RqoCTb2_6oM) to learn more about the inspirations behind the work.